birdman0728/startup/README.md

 [My Notes](notes.md)

-A brief description of the application here.
 An organized place for all of your common links to go to so you can open them up quickly and don't have to have keep an absurd ammount of tabs open.
 You can also organize them into groups for quick access.
 For example, if a student wanted to create a tree for each class they were in they could open the entire tree at once while leaving the other classes alone.
 They could have one button that would open all essential tabs, like gradescope, the syllabus and github all at once and then have the option to have addtional tabs saved for refrence if they don't want to open them.

-> [!NOTE]
->  This is a template for your startup application.
-You must modify this `README.md` file for each phase of your development.
-You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
-Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
-Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

-> [!NOTE]
->  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.
+As well as a way to add tags to additonal tabs for easier searching.

 ## 🚀 Specification Deliverable